NateEag/useful-programs/readme.md

 easily extensible, sane defaults, but everything configurable. http://eslint.org

-Google Chrome is my preferred browser (for web development and general browsing), though fear of a browser monoculture has me using Firefox more often again.
+I use Firefox on mobile and NixOS for general browsing, to fight browser monoculture, but I do still use Google Chrome for web development at $DAYJOB.
 Chrome has some awesome built-in features, many of which can be discovered by loading its list of internal URLS in a Chrome tab: chrome://chrome-urls/

 If you frequently use a URL with variable data somewhere in it, try setting it up as a custom search engine at the chrome://settings/searchEngines URL.
 Once you have, type your keyword, press tab, then enter the variable data.
 I think of these as 'templated bookmarks'.

-I use a slew of extensions with Chrome:
+I use a slew of extensions with Chrome, and am slowly moving towards extensions that support both Chrome and FF:

+  * Browserpass for `pass` integration (https://github.com/browserpass/browserpass-extension)
+  * Tab Close Gold for auto-closing single-use URLs, like Zoom meeting URLs (https://github.com/mukunku/Tab-Close-Gold)
+  * Stylus (user stylesheets since Chrome dropped built-in support)
+  * New tab URL (redirect new tabs to a given URL [so vimium works on new tab])
   * JSONView (make JSON responses prettier)
   * Edit This Cookie (edit cookies easily)
   * Swap My Cookies (store and exchange different sets of cookies)